PGY1 Ambualatory care HIV

 Day in the Life of an HIV Ambulatory Care Resident:

-A typical day would have the resident arriving at 0730 and meeting briefly with the preceptor to determine the plan for the day including: projects, patient appointments, meetings and topic discussions.
+A typical day would have the resident arriving at 0800 and meeting with the preceptor to determine the plan for the day including: projects, patient appointments, meetings and topic discussions.
 The resident will then work up assigned patients from the clinical pharmacist template and present to preceptor at the predetermined time.
 The resident will conduct the patient interview and develop and present a plan to the preceptor before counseling the patient and ordering appropriate medications and labs.
 Throughout the day full of direct patient interactions, providers may reach out via instant message or in person to ask for assistance with patient counseling, drug information request or medications consultations.

 UC Davis Health and Pharmacy Services